EdwinNgui/Project-Ignition/LearningNotes.md

 - **`tests`**: Modifications to test files or test configurations.
 - **`config`**: Changes to configurations (e.g., webpack, environment settings).
 - **`utils`**: Utility functions or helpers.

+### Next.JS Setup

+- When asked about App Router, if declined will lead to pages
+- Pages are structured by having the page itself, layouts that that mold the shape of the page and components which are smaller pieces.
+The pages are routed through their name
+- App Router instead has an /app folder which houses the layout + index, and each subdirectory page is housed in a corresponding folder with its name
+- components are in their own folder too within app router